-There are only two LEGOLAND theme park locations in the U.S., so it's natural for families to make comparisons.
-These are our main observations for LEGOLAND Florida vs. LEGOLAND California -- see what's different and the same at both parks.
+There are two LEGOLAND theme park locations in the U.S. (soon to be a third), so it’s natural for families to make comparisons.
+These are our main observations for LEGOLAND Florida vs. LEGOLAND California — see what’s different and the same at both parks.

 LEGOLAND Florida vs. LEGOLAND California: WHAT’S SIMILAR

 LEGOLAND excels in catering to the pre-school set.
 In both Florida and California, DUPLO Village is an entire section dedicated to children ages 5 and younger, with indoor and outdoor play spaces.
 There are several playgrounds and hands-on areas throughout these parks, where LEGO pieces are available for recharging moments of creative play.
 Both have Baby Care Centers, stroller rentals, and healthy food options.

 You’ll find several rides and attractions unique to LEGOLAND, and both of these parks include the popular Lost Kingdom Adventure with interactive target shooting with laser guns, the Aqua Zone Wave Racers, Royal Joust, Beetle Bounce and the Coastersaurus, Dragon, and LEGO Technic coasters.
 Both have driving schools — sponsored by Ford in Florida and Volvo in California — where kids drive their own cars freely through simulated streets.

 In 2016, LEGOLAND California debuted NINJAGO the Ride, and in 2017, LEGOLAND Florida will do the same, bringing with it a new section of the park dedicated to the LEGO NINJAGO: Masters of Spinjitzu TV series.